 Rachael Dagnall - Programme Leader

 Rachael is a BPS-chartered and HCPC-registered Forensic Psychologist and Programme Leader for MSc Forensic Psychology.
 Prior to joining the University in February 2018, Rachael worked for the prison service for 17 years supporting those living and working within prison environments.
 She has considerable experience of delivering both group-based and individual intervention for inmates to support them in reducing their risk of re-offending.
 Rachael has experience in undertaking assessments to assess future risk of violence, arson, stalking, and sexual offending.
 More recently, she was the clinical lead of a male personality disorder service within a custodial setting.
-As the programme leader for the MSc she utilises her practical experience gained throughout her career to support the delivery of teaching.School Staff List
+As the programme leader for the MSc she utilises her practical experience gained throughout her career to support the delivery of teaching.Academic Staff List

 This programme is accredited with the British Psychological Society (BPS) and for those with BPS Graduate Basis of Chartership (GBC), acts as Stage 1 training towards becoming a Chartered Forensic Psychologist.

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

 We have a number of external lectures that deliver teaching on our programmes across our modules.

 These provide students with an opportunity to gain insight into real-world settings as well as a chance to network with practitioners working in relevant areas of forensic practice.

 Areas of interest within the course team include but are not limited to:

 The Sarah Swift Building is the home of the Schools of Health and Social Care and Psychology.
 The building houses specialist teaching and research spaces for both Schools, as well as general teaching and learning facilities for the wider University.